emielhagen/photo-app/README.md

 ```
 And you will be able to use the application [Photo app](http://localhost:3000/)

+Only the homepage is excepted from logging in.
+All other pages require to create a user profile first.
+Once this is done, the app is accessible fully.
+Favoriting photos from any album will be user specific.

 # CSS
 I have structured the css primarily in components.
 This way it is easy to re-use and easy to find.